Severe Thunderstorm Warning issued for Clark by NWS - News Break

 Severe Thunderstorm Warning issued for Clark by NWS

-Effective: 2021-07-13 19:36:00 PDT Expires: 2021-07-13 20:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Clark The National Weather Service in Las Vegas has issued a * Severe Thunderstorm Warning for Northeastern Clark County in southern Nevada * Until 845 PM PDT. * At 736 PM PDT, a severe thunderstorm was located over Sr 168 Mile Marker 21, or 16 miles northwest of Moapa Town, moving southeast at 20 mph.
+Effective: 2021-07-13 19:24:00 PDT Expires: 2021-07-13 21:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Wind damage with these storms will occur before any rain or lightning.
+Do not wait for the sound of thunder before taking cover.
+SEEK SHELTER IMMEDIATELY inside a sturdy structure and stay away from windows.
+If on or near Lake Mead, get away from the water and move indoors or inside a vehicle.
+Remember, lightning can strike out to 15 miles from the parent thunderstorm.
+If you can hear thunder, you are close enough to be struck by lightning.
+Move to safe shelter now!
+Do not be caught on the water in a thunderstorm.
+Target Area: Clark The National Weather Service in Las Vegas has issued a * Severe Thunderstorm Warning for Northwestern Mohave County in northwestern Arizona Northeastern Clark County in southern Nevada * Until 900 PM PDT/900 PM MST/. * At 723 PM PDT/723 PM MST/, severe thunderstorms were located along a line extending from near Bunkerville to near Overton to 11 miles west of Valley Of Fire, moving southeast at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs and trees. * Locations impacted include Mesquite, Moapa Town, Moapa Valley, Sr 168 Mile Marker 21, Coyote Springs, Logandale and Bunkerville.
-This includes the following highways Interstate 15 in Arizona near mile marker 3.
-Interstate 15 in Nevada between mile markers 64 and 120.
+IMPACT...Expect damage to roofs and trees. * Locations impacted include Mesquite, Boulder City, Las Vegas Bay, Overton, Moapa Valley, Echo Bay, Boulder Beach, Boulder Beach Campground, Echo Bay Campground, Callville Bay, Meadview, Hoover Dam, Bunkerville, Valley Of Fire, Callville Bay Campground, Lake Mead National Recreation Area, Temple Bar Campground, Overton Beach, South Cove and Temple Bar.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0